All On 4 Dental Implants Procedure In Antalya, Turkey

 - This 'immediate loading' phase enables patients to have a fixed prosthesis on the day of surgery, thereby shortening treatment time ('time-to-teeth').

 - The temporary denture is adjusted according to masticatory function.
-There should be no occlusal contact at the distal (posterior) cantilever.

-Healing and follow-up:
+4. Healing and follow-up:

 - Osteointegration, the process by which the implants are expected to fuse with the bone, is a key aspect of the procedure.
 The patient is monitored regularly.
 Postoperative complications are usually related to overloading of the temporary prosthesis (e.g., denture fracture or abutment loosening).
 These problems are quickly addressed.